theHdd4/TrinityFastAPIDjangoReact/README.md

   errors when logging in from either address.
   Set `FASTAPI_CORS_ORIGINS` to the same comma separated list so the FastAPI service accepts requests from both origins as well.
-  When exposing a public hostname also add it to the `ADDITIONAL_DOMAINS` variable so Django's tenant middleware accepts the domain.
-Run `python create_tenant.py` again after setting this variable if the domain was not added during the initial setup.
+  When exposing a public hostname also add it **and the host IP** to the `ADDITIONAL_DOMAINS` variable so Django's tenant middleware accepts both.
+  Run `python create_tenant.py` again after adjusting this list if the entries were not added during the initial setup.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in `TrinityBackendDjango/requirements.txt` and